 Registration policies and procedures are available online at www.ohio.edu/registrar, the Registrar’s web site.
-In order to register, you must sign in to My OHIO Portal using your OHIO ID and password.
+In order to register, you must sign into My OHIO Portal using your OHIO ID and password.
 Click on the Academics tab to:

 View your DARS to identify courses to complete,